GIST-DSLab/ARC_Prompt/Productivity/README.md

    i.
 GPT3.5_prompt.py

-     This file is using GPT-3.5 API to make ARC Demonstration
+     This file is using GPT-3.5 API to make ARC examples

    ii.
 GPT4.0_prompt.py

-     This file is using GPT-4.0 API to make ARC Demonstration
+     This file is using GPT-4.0 API to make ARC examples

    iii.
 GPT_prompt.py